-Some see move as 'natural extension' of their own businesses; others wonder whether cable industry is equipped to get into videocassette rentals given up on the idea altogether.
+Some see move as 'natural extension' of their own businesses; others wonder whether cable industry is equipped to get into videocassette rentals

 United Cable Television is not alone among MSO's in its current venture into the videocassette rental business (BROADCASTING, Sept.
 5); it is alone in the depth of its commitment to such a venture.